yanm0402/sarainterface/README.md

 Customization:

 1) Adjust the MAX_SEGMENT_SIZE constant in the code to control the segmentation threshold.
-2) Replace delaunay_n20.mtx in the mian.c line 260 (fopen) with your own dataset in the appropriate MTX format.
+2) Replace delaunay_n20.mtx in the main.c line 260 (fopen) with your own dataset in the appropriate MTX format.